S. P. B. Mais: Biography

 Petre Mais, as he was known in his personal life, was the son of Rev. John Brodie Stuart Mais, curate of St Margaret's, Ladywood, Birmingham and his wife Hannah Horden (née Tamlin).
 He was born at Ladywood, but raised in Tansley, Derbyshire, where his family relocated on his father's appointment as rector there in 1890.

 He was educated at Denstone College, Staffordshire, then read English Literature at Christ Church, Oxford (BA 1909, MA 1913) After teaching at Rossall, Sherborne and Tonbridge, and Royal Air Force College Cranwell, he later worked for the Daily Express, the Daily Graphic and The Daily Telegraph.
 A prolific author of over 200 books, he also broadcast for numerous wireless programmes for the BBC between the 1920s and 1940s.
 Mais was an ardent campaigner for the English countryside and traditions, leading walks for people who came for a day trip by train from big cities, often from London.

 Mais worked as a journalist for The Oxford Times newspaper, and also for the BBC as a radio broadcaster, most famously on the Kitchen Front radio programme that aired after the morning news during the Second World War.
-He presented Letter from America from 1933, 13 years before a similar concept was made famous by Alistair Cooke.
 He also presented a series on This Unknown Island.

 One grandson is Evening Standard writer Sebastian Shakespeare, who wrote of his grandfather:

 My grandfather, S. P. B. Mais, wrote more than 200 books and was a household name in his day.
 Prolific production alas was no guarantee of riches.
 He wrote to keep the bailiffs at bay.
 I'll never forget when my mother told me how she once had to hand over the contents of her piggy bank to his creditors.